Adashaw77/p8105_homework2_qs2200/p8105_homowork2_qs2200.md

 **3. Write a paragraph about these data.**

-The dataset `mr_trash_wheel` has 14 variables, and 201 observations of the dumbsters' trash.
+The dataset `mr_trash_wheel` has 14 variables, and 201 observations of the dumbsters' trash after cleaning the data.
+It contains record about dumbster numbers, type of litter and observe time.

 The dataset `precipitation_2016` and `precipitation_2017` separately include the precipitation data of 2016 and 2017 in each month.
 The combined dataset `precip_data` shows the precipitation every month in two years.